How To Drink Vitamins So They Don’t Harm Your Health

 3. Analyze your diet

 You should not simultaneously lean on foods rich in essential minerals and take medications.
 For example, 100 grams of hard cheese already contains half the daily value of calcium.
-Beef liver covers the recommended daily dosage of vitamin A with 30 grams.
-200 grams of broccoli contains 2-3 times the daily requirement of vitamin C. But to get the daily requirement of vitamin B6, you will have to eat about 200 grams of walnuts (more than 1,300 kcal) or 400 g of millet (more than 1,500 kcal), or chicken (more than 800 kcal).
+Beef liver provides the daily dose for vitamin A with 30 grams.
+200 grams of broccoli contains 2-3 times the daily requirement of vitamin C. However, in order to get enough vitamin B6 each day, you will have to eat about 200 grams of walnuts (more than 1,300 kcal) or 400 g of millet (more than 1,500 kcal), or chicken (more than 800 kcal).

 4. Understand a little biochemistry

 Bear in mind that vitamins are fat-soluble and water-soluble.
-The former include A, D, E, and K, the latter – the rest.
+A, D, E, and K are among the former, the latter - the rest.
 It is also important to understand that micronutrients are absorbed from salts.
-As a rule, the administration method indicated in the drug’s instructions on an empty stomach, during or after meals, with water ensures effective absorption.
+As a rule, the administration method indicated in the drug's instructions on an empty stomach, during or after meals, with water ensures effective absorption.
 In food, this works when you add sour cream to the carrots; without fat, vitamin A will pass you by.

 How To Drink Vitamins So They Don't Harm Your Health